 Whenever we have a major project, there is always a television series or movie playing in the office.
-It sort of serves as a deadline (e.g., “We need to get the new pen company launched by the end of the first three seasons of Friday Night Lights“).
+It sort of serves as a deadline (e.g., “We need to get this launched by the end of the first three seasons of Friday Night Lights“).
 For us, it works amazingly well.

 Right now, we are watching a South Korean series that translates as “The First Shop of Coffee Prince”, which is a modern Victor/Victoria where a hardworking young girl is mistaken for a boy because she dresses in jeans and is the family’s breadwinner.
 Anyway, the boy that she seems to be in love with is the heir to a coffee fortune.